gkimball1/maze-bot/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+## Overview
+Sawyer is a single-arm robot intended for working alongside humans and use in industrial settings.
+We used various strategies we learned from Berkeley's Introduction to Robotics course to allow Sawyer to analyze a maze drawn on a whiteboard and then proceed to draw the solution.
+### Goal
+Sawyer should precisely and accurately produce and draw a solution to a maze on a whiteboard.
+### Tasks to be Completed
+Before Sawyer is able to fully complete the main task at hand, it must first be able solve a series of smaller tasks:
+- Vision Processing
+  - Sawyer must be able to translate a real-world image into a digitized data structure that is operable on by maze-solving algorithms
+  - Sawyer must also be able to identify the start and end locations
+- Solving the Maze
+  - Provided with a digitized image, Sawyer must compute the optimal path to move from the start position to the end position
+- Translation to Real World
+  - Sawyer must be able to use the solved maze path to determine a list of 3D locations in the real world that its end gripper (to which the marker is attached) must move through to draw the desired solution.
+- Motion & Final Solution
+  - Sawyer must use various control laws and path planning to move through the proper locations and ultimately deposit the correct ink path solving the maze onto the whiteboard.